candicontrols/SmartEdge-Local-Data-Store/README.md

 # SmartEdge-Local-Data-Store
 **Introduction**

 This repository contains PHP code to run on a schedule (cron recommended) to pull data from a Google Pub/Sub subscription and store into a local MySQL database.
+Only linux and macOS are supported.

 The Google Pub/Sub subscription needs to be set up as a Partner in Altair SmartEdge.